mlswg/mls-extensions/draft-ietf-mls-extensions.md

 of three dedicated extension proposal types: extension_proposal, extension_path_proposal and extension_external_propsal.
-Each type contains the same ExtensionContent struct, but is validated differently: extension_proposal requires no path and can not be sent by an external sender extension_path_proposal requires a path and can not be sent by an external sender extensions_external_proposal requires no path and can be sent by an external sender
+Each type contains the same ExtensionContent struct, but is validated differently: extension_proposal requires no UpdatePath and can not be sent by an external sender extension_path_proposal requires an UpdatePath and can not be sent by an external sender extensions_external_proposal requires no UpdatePath and can be sent by an external sender

 Each of the three proposal types is IANA registered and extends the select